 Michael Woodford demonstrates that the relationship between price stability and long-run debt sustainability holds in a wide class of macroeconomic models used by professional economists.
-129 If the government does not commit to stabilizing its long-term debt as a share of GDP, then even "tight" monetary policy cannot avert high and volatile inflation.
-As Thomas Sargent
+If the government does not commit to stabilizing its long-term debt as a share of GDP, then even "tight" monetary policy cannot avert high and volatile inflation.
+As Thomas Sargent and Neil Wallace famously pointed out with their "unpleasant monetarist arithmetic," tight monetary policy can even worsen inflation when government does not commit to offsetting its higher interest costs by raising primary surpluses.
+Moreover, as the debt burden rises, the government's incentive for opportunistic inflation (or "state-contingent default") also rises.
+In turn, that increases the risk of a run by rational, forward-looking creditors.
+John Cochrane warns:

 As with all runs, once a run on the dollar began, it would be too late to stop it.
 Confidence lost is hard to regain.
 It is not enough to convince this year's borrowers that the long-term budget problem is solved; they have to be convinced that next year's borrowers will believe the same thing.
 It would be far better to find ways to avert such a crisis than to be left searching for ways to recover from it.
-132